Survival via Side Hustle

 Shadowstrike lives in Vancouver, an infamously unaffordable city.
 Many people will take on ‘side hustles’ to pay their bills; which can look like monetizing unique talents or skills or even just using convenient resources like social connections to make extra money.
 Fortunately for Shadowstrike, he has social connections in the drug world.

 Shadowstrike first started dealing drugs five years ago by approaching someone he vaguely knew and asking if he could help out their business.
 He received phone numbers belonging to dealers and handed those out to potential buyers.
 He would watch those dealers make $300 in a single night, while he did not receive payment for the ‘favour’.
-He’s recently started dealing again, this time just for himself, to earn some extra cash.
+He’s recently started dealing again to earn some extra cash.

 During the day, Shadowstrike works as a mechanic, which is what he has wanted to do since he was four years old.
 “It all started when I was a wee wittle chap,” he said playfully.
 His father sells cars for a living; sparking Shadowstrike’s obsession with them since he was a kid.
 His father would give him the second cuts of keys from the cars he sold, which accumulated into a lofty key collection.
 Shadowstrike even has a tattoo of a car on his forearm.